 A young William Coolidge

 Once he had solved the riddle of the incandescent lamp, Dr. Coolidge began investigating the applicability of ductile tungsten to X-ray tubes.
 He devised a technique for vacuum-casting copper in good thermal contact around a tungsten disk to conduct the heat away.
 Tungsten was universally used for targets, except in a few tubes used for special purposes.

 Vacuum Tubes, X-ray

-This however, was far from his greatest contribution to the X-ray science.
+This however, was far from his greatest contribution to X-ray science.
 When Dr. Irving Langmuir demonstrated the possibility of a pure electron discharge in high vacuum, Dr. Coolidge perceived the possibility of a radically new type of X-ray tube.
-Triumph he did and the Coolidge X-ray tube soon substantially superseded all previous types.
+This Coolidge X-ray tube soon substantially superseded all previous types.
 The use of X rays became a science instead of an art.
 During the first World War he developed a device known as the "C" (for Coolidge) tube for detecting submarines.
 This was followed by the development of a second detector, known as the "K" tube, which was a drifter set, free from the water noises that reduced the range of the "C" tube in rough weather.
 But the "C" tube was only one of Dr. Coolidge's contributions to the war effort.
-His other was the development of a small, powerful portable X-ray generating outfit for use in field hospitals near the front.
-This outfit, in turn, led to the development of one so small, light and readily assembled that a doctor could easily transport it in his coupe and set it up at a patient's bedside.
+His other was the development of a small, powerful portable X-ray generating system for use in field hospitals.
+This system, in turn, led to the development of one so small, light and readily assembled that a doctor could easily transport it and set it up at a patient's bedside.

 Vacuum Tubes >